 At least 85% of the STBG apportionment will fund a STBG regional bid competitive program.
-The remaining apportionment may be used for projects on the current contingency list, post-programming adjustment requests, EPSP, Pavement Management System updates, or retain the funding for future programming cycles.
+The remaining apportionment may be used for projects on the current contingency list, post-programming adjustment requests (further defined later in this guidance), EPSPs, pavement management system updates, or retain the funding for future programming cycles.
 FCOG will manage the remaining apportionment based on project delivery of the current FFY to ensure funds are obligated in a timely manner and will follow FCOG's adopted project delivery policy and procedures document.